Rethinking 10,000 steps

 Their risk of death continued to decrease the more steps they took until they reached about 7,500 steps a day, when the effect leveled off.

 Secondly, the study found that the number of steps was more important than the speed of the steps.
-In other words, it didn’t matter whether the woman walked quickly or slowly, it was the total number of steps they took daily that provided the benefit.
+In other words, it didn’t matter whether the women walked quickly or slowly, it was the total number of steps they took daily that provided the benefit.

 The bottom line is walking more, even a little, is helpful for your health.